Lincoln Tech in Grand Prairie, TX

 Home of the Hussmann TechX Center & the BMW FastTrack Program

-The Lincoln Tech Grand Prairie TX campus is located in the center of the Dallas-Fort Worth Metroplex and specializes in career training in the Automotive and Skilled Trades industries.
-Leading employers like BMW and Hussmann have chosen the campus to provide partnership training programs that increase career opportunities for graduates, offering certificate, diploma, and degree-granting program options.
+The Lincoln Tech Grand Prairie, TX campus is located in the center of the Dallas-Fort Worth Metroplex and specializes in career training in the Automotive and Skilled Trades industries.
+Leading employers like BMW and Hussmann have chosen the campus to provide advanced partnership training programs that increase career opportunities for graduates, offering certificate, diploma, and degree-granting program options.

 Lincoln Tech’s Grand Prairie campus offers housing opportunities for students relocating to attend school.
 Some students find that they want to stay in Texas to launch a new career after they graduate.
 This is due to the many career opportunities that become available throughout the State for graduates from one of our Campus' 6 training programs.